Azure/BatchExplorer-data/ncj/3dsmax/Readme.md

-# 3ds Max Arnold Batch Labs Template
+# 3ds Max Batch Labs Template

 ## Summary

-The 3ds Max Batch Labs templates allow you to render Arnold scenes using the Azure Batch Rendering Service.
-There are two variations of the template, one for standard scenes and one for more complex scenes that require a 3ds Max path file to assets and textures (.mxp file).
+The 3ds Max Batch Labs templates allow you to render VRay and Arnold scenes using the Azure Batch Rendering Service.
+There are two variations of the template for VRay and Arnold, one for standard scenes and one for more complex scenes that require a 3ds Max path file to assets and textures (.mxp file).

 For the following tutorial we'll be using the 3ds Max Arnold robot scene provided by the Solid Angle [Introduction to Arnold for 3ds Max](https://support.solidangle.com/display/A5AF3DSUG/Introduction+to+Arnold+for+3ds+Max) tutorial.